DjangoGirls/translation-guide/when_its_ready.md

 1. Go to the ["Reports" tab](https://crowdin.com/project/django-girls-tutorial/settings#reports-details) in the Crowdin project settings.
 If you don't have permissions to do that, email us at [hello@djangogirls.org](mailto:hello@djangogirls.org) (sorry again, if that's the case).
 2. Choose `Custom report` from the left.
 3. Show the report for `Words translated`, report language `Spanish`.
 Then click on `Generate`.
 You will get a list of all contributors to your language, sorted by how much each has contributed.
 Yay!
-4. Add a nice thank you in your `es/README.md` file, [like so](https://github.com/DjangoGirls/tutorial/commit/4a12f8f554c842d8dc0a8484b768e4f2e7afec2e)
+4. Add a nice thank you to your `es/README.md` file, similar how it was done [here](https://github.com/DjangoGirls/tutorial/commit/4a12f8f554c842d8dc0a8484b768e4f2e7afec2e).

 Test in Gitbook locally
 ------